Penile Cancer: Statistics

 In 2015, about 1,820 men will be diagnosed with penile cancer in the U.S.

 In Europe and North America, penile cancer is very rare.
-It occurs in about one man in 100,000 and makes up less than 1 percent of all cancers in men in the United States.
+It occurs in about 1 man in 100,000.

-Penile cancer is more common in parts of Asia, Africa, and South America where it accounts for up to 10 percent of cancers in men.
+Penile cancer is more common in parts of Asia, Africa, and South America.
+There, it makes up about 1 in 10 cancers in men.